unw10181/Countries-Api/README.md

 ## Design

 - Layout and typography guided by the Frontend Mentor style guide
-- Responsive grid system for displaying country cards
+- Responsive grid/ flexbox system for displaying country cards
 - Theme switching implemented with CSS variables
-- Mobile-first design approach

 ---